 The temperature in Auli in summer May, varies between 7 to 18 degrees Celsius, whereas in June it can go up to 20 degrees Celsius.
 July & August are rainy months so the temperature varies and after August till October, it lies between 4 – 15 degrees celsius.
 In November – December Temperature lies between 2 – 10 degrees celsius.
 January and February are the coldest months and temperature can go as low as -5 degrees celsius.

 Places to Stay at Auli in summers

-There are budget as well as luxury options for accommodation at Auli.
-The Auli resort and Garhwal Mandal Vikas Nigam (GMVN) Hotels are located at the Auli base whereas Hotel Cliff top and Nanda Devi Eco-tourist resort is on the hilltop or in between the meadows.
+There are budget as well as luxury resorts in Auli for accommodation.
+The Auli resort and Garhwal Mandal Vikas Nigam (GMVN) Hotels are located at the Auli base whereas Hotelli Clifftop and Nanda Devi Eco-tourist resort is on the hilltop or in between the meadows.
 The views from all of these places are breathtaking.